taliaora/taliaora.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: LEARNING WITH CHALLENGES | Understanding Through Data
+subtitle: LEARNING WITH Challenges | Understanding Through Data

 profile:
   align: right